ravirajbhardwaj/DOM-Challenges/README.md

 - The indicator for the active image should be highlighted.
 - Clicking an indicator should navigate directly to the corresponding image.

-# Chai Code JS DOM Challenges

-### 🚨 Important Instructions

-- Ensure that you meet all the specified requirements for each challenge.
-These are mandatory, but you are free to add extra features.
-- You may customize the UI as you like, as long as it adheres to all given requirements.
-- Creative solutions are encouraged!
-- Use only HTML, CSS, and JavaScript—frameworks and libraries are not allowed.
-- Share your learnings from these challenges in a blog format

 ## Challenge 6: Enhanced Clock ⏰

 ### Digital Clock Display